 Here are a few common combo tickets that you can buy when you visit Keukenhof:

-Depending on what attractions you intend to do while in Holland, this might be a great deal to take advantage of.
+Depending on what attractions you intend to do while in Amsterdam, this might be a great deal to take advantage of.
 Click here to check prices and reviews!

-If you’re looking for a packed day full of Dutchy goodness, this combo tour brings you to Keukenhof, the windmill village of Zaanse Schans and also the A’dam Lookout for only only 78 euros.
+If you’re looking for a packed day full of Dutchy goodness, this combo tour brings you to Keukenhof and the windmill village of Zaanse Schans for just under 70 euros.
 Click here to check reviews and availability.

 Keukenhof + Sightseeing Windmill Cruise:

-If you’d like to bundle your visit to Keukenhof with a little scenic cruise to see windmills, this bundle is only 53 euros.
+If you’d like to bundle your visit to Keukenhof with a little scenic cruise to see windmills, this bundle is less than 60 euros.
 Click here to check reviews and availability.

-For just under 100 euros, you can enjoy this full day whirlwind tour of Holland, with a visit to Keukenhof, a tour of Zaanse Schans Windmill village, tours of the fishing villages of Volendam and Marken, a cheese factory visit AND even a free 1 hour canal cruise to use during your stay.
+For just under 100 euros, you can enjoy this full day whirlwind tour of Holland, with a visit to Keukenhof, a tour of Zaanse Schans Windmill village, tours of the fishing villages of Volendam and Marken, and a cheese factory visit.

 This is definitely a jam-packed bundle, but good value for money if you have a short amount of time in Holland!
 Click here to check reviews and availability.